 Arrive in Budapest, and settle into your river ship with a Welcome Briefing

 Arrive in Budapest today.
-If you purchased your airfare from Vantage, our representative will meet you outside the arrivals area and assist with your transfer to your deluxe river ship.
-Or, if you embarked on our optional pre-trip extension to Poland, you’ll arrive on Day 2 to join the program.
+If you purchased your airfare from Vantage, a representative will meet you outside the arrivals area and assist with your transfer to your deluxe river ship.
+Or if you embarked on our optional pre-trip extension to Poland, you’ll join the program today.
 Tonight, attend a Welcome Briefing and the Captain’s Welcome Reception — enjoy a drink in the lounge before dinner on board.

 Vantage Onboard Enrichment:

 Divided by the Danube, Budapest is actually two cities — Buda and Pest — and its entire urban landscape has been declared a UNESCO World Heritage Site.
-Today you’ll have two choices for included sightseeing here:
+Today you’ll have two choices for included sightseeing:

-Explore the best of historic Pest, beginning with an inside visit to St. Stephen’s Basilica, the most important church in the country.
-Named for Hungary’s first king, it stands 314 feet high and by ordinance, no other building in Budapest may surpass its height.
+You can explore the best of historic Pest, beginning with an inside visit to St. Stephen’s Basilica, the most important church in the country.
+Named for Hungary’s first king, it stands 314 feet tall and by ordinance, no other building in Budapest may surpass its height.
 You’ll also see City Park; Heroes’ Square with its stirring monument to the seven Magyar chieftains; and elegant Andrássy Avenue, lined with neo-Renaissance palaces and homes.
 Your tour also offers a peek at the iconic Parliament building, which you’ll explore in-depth tomorrow.

-The afternoon is free for you to explore on your own, where you can borrow one of the 20 bikes on board to cycle around Budapest.
+The afternoon is free for you to explore on your own, borrow one of the 20 bikes on board to cycle around Budapest.

-Back on the ship this evening, a folk music and dance show rings in your eastern European journey in style.
+Back on the ship this evening, an Operetta performance rings in your eastern European journey in style.